 Meet The Hotelier Behind Thyme In Gloucestershire

-As the UK lockdown lifts, we catch up with Caryn Hibbert, the force behind Thyme Hotel in Gloucestershire
+Our new series explores the stories behind our favourite hotels around the world.
+Today we catch up with Caryn Hibbert, the force behind Thyme Hotel in Gloucestershire.

 84Rooms: Tell us a little bit about your story and how Thyme came to be?